helm/helm-www/docs/chart_template_guide/helm_ignore_file.md

 The `.helmignore` file is used to specify files you don't want to include in your helm chart.

+The `.helmignore` file must be placed in the chart's root directory, alongside the `Chart.yaml` file.
+It is not read from the current working directory or any other location.

 If this file exists, the `helm package` command will ignore all the files that match the pattern specified in the `.helmignore` file while packaging your application.